LennaHammer/English/EVP/out/words_pronoun.md

 [A1]used to talk about two people or things
 - Both my parents are teachers.
 - We both had our hair cut today.
-- Both men and women have complained about the advertisement.
+- Both men `and` women have complained about the advertisement.
-- Both Mike and Jim are redheads/Mike and Jim are both redheads.
+- Both Mike `and` Jim are redheads/Mike and Jim `are` both redheads.
-- Are both of us invited, or just you?
+- Are both `of us` invited, or just you?
-- The problem with both of these proposals is that they are so impractical.
+- The problem with both `of these` proposals is that they are so impractical.
-- I loved them both/I loved both of them.
+- I loved them both/I loved both `of them`.
-- They have two grown children, both of whom live in California.
+- They have two grown children, both `of whom` live in California.
-- I think it's important to listen to both sides of the argument.
+- I think it's important to listen to both `sides` of the argument.

 ## 9. each ## pronoun
 /iːtʃ/